prabirshrestha/nji/README.md

 # nji - Node Js (Package) Installer

-This is a .net version (C#) port of https://github.com/japj/ryppi
+Nji is a package manager for NodeJs written in .NET (C#) which originally started as a port of https://github.com/japj/ryppi

-Main differences to npm: (hopefully will fix these soon) No version comparison, or compatibility check, only version matching to latest.
+Main differences to npm: (hopefully will fix these soon) Support for partial version comparisions.
 Module dependencies are all installed in to the root modules directory, in order to avoid package redundancy.

 # Usage